 (under construction. more about this project later)

 For a marine navigation-system I am developing a GPS-tracker and autopilot system.
 The goal is to have low power computer with sensors for pitch, jaw, direction (compass) and GPS, that can control an electric motor.
-The Beagleboard already has some useful senors, option to connect GPS, and can run on a 7.4 battery.
+The Beagleboard already has some useful sensors, the inputs to connect GPS devices, and it can run on a 7.4 battery.